Schmigadoon!: Stage adaptation

-A stage adaptation of the first season of Schmigadoon! with book, music, and lyrics by Cinco Paul premiered in January 2025 at the Kennedy Center, Washington, D.C., with direction and choreography by Gattelli.
+A stage adaptation of the first season of the series with book, music, and lyrics by Paul premiered in January 2025 at the Kennedy Center, Washington, D.C., with direction and choreography by Gattelli.
+The musical debuted on Broadway in April 2026 and won four Tony Awards that year, including best musical, score, book and orchestrations.

 Paul has said that he hopes to adapt all three seasons for the stage.
-It is expected to debut on Broadway in April 2026.